SusanaAlvarezZuluaga/SusanaAlvarezZuluaga/README.md

 I'm a Mathematical Engineering student passionate about applied math and its different coding applications.
 Through my career as a mathematician, I have coded for different purposes such as solving complex optimization problems, solving differential equations numerically, performing statistical analyses, and others.
 After acquiring experience in the industry I have realized that what I am most passionate about is coding for a development purpose which is why I decided to become a Full-Stack Web Developer.

 ## About my repositories
-Since I am both a Mathematical Engineer and a Full-Stack Web Developer, you can find repositories in my github that are related to either one of this professions.
+Since I am both a Mathematical Engineer and a Full-Stack Web Developer, you can find repositories in my github that are related to either one of these professions.
 Below is a list of the repostories you can find in my GitHub.

 ### Web Development big projects
 1. [Weather App](https://github.com/SusanaAlvarezZuluaga/weather-app-final)